 The tall and sumptuous buildings of Andhra Pradesh symbolize the good subject field designs left behind by many dynasties.
 Tours of the metropolis, Hyderabad, that may be a historic town, can reveal the subject field heritage of the legendary Nizams of Hyderabad.

-Amaravati is an important Buddhist site located near the ancient Satavahana capital, Dhanyakataka, is now called Amaravati.
+Amaravati is an important Buddhist site located near the ancient Satavahana capital, Dhanyakataka, which is now called Amaravati.

 It was one of the four renowned Buddhist centers of learning in the country which attracted students from all over the world.